 “To break the habit pattern, to change the grooves that you have created in your mind.
 You have to constantly practice meditation.. regularly…every day…at the same time.
 Why at the same time?
 Why do we stress much on the time.
 Because your mind is conditioned by time, space and causation.
 Time is a great factor in your life, it’s a great filter.
 If you understand what time is perhaps you will learn to annihilate time.” ~ Swami Rama

 Swami Rama recommends to practice 4 times a day, at the same time.
-This is why Swami Jnaneshvara has set up a daily schedule at Abhyasa Ashram that includes 4 meditation times a day, everyday at the same time.
+This is why the daily schedule is often set uo that it includes 4 meditation times a day, everyday at the same time.
 When people join us at the ashram in this rhythm for a few days or a few weeks, it will be easier to take the practice home and continue with a daily practice at home.
 Preferably 4 times a day, but at least two times is recommended.
 These four meditation times are the backbone of everything we do.
 The rest of the day is formed around these four meditation times as it provides three time slots; morning, afternoon, and evening for satsang, coaching and training.
 This daily schedule is also used in retreats and will be maintained as much as possible wherever I go when I travel.

 We emphasis that the practice times ideally includes all the 5 steps; preparation, stretches, relaxation, pranayama, and meditation (read more on systematic meditation sequence).
 But. that the time it will take to go through all the steps might vary during the day.
 Maybe you’ll have more time in the morning and evening, but only have a few minutes for a session before lunch and 15 minutes for one before dinner.
 Still in all four moments you could go through all the steps.
 The sequence can be done in 5 minutes and can be as nice and deep as a longer practice.
 So it doesn’t really matter if one practice of a day is only 5 minutes, it will have a tremendous effect on the continuity of your practice and will deeper your meditation in actions during the day.